Joan Leslie: Personal life

 In March 1950, she married William Caldwell, an obstetrician.
 They had identical twin daughters.
 Both daughters became teachers.

-Leslie was a Democrat who supported the campaign of Adlai Stevenson during the 1952 presidential election.

 Leslie designed clothing under her eponymous brand.
 William died in 2000.
 A year later, she founded the Dr. William G. and Joan L. Caldwell Chair in Gynecologic Oncology for the University of Louisville.
 Leslie was an adopted alumna of the university for over 32 years.

 A devout Catholic, she was involved with charity work for the St. Anne's Maternity Home for more than 50 years.

 Death

 Leslie died on October 12, 2015, in Los Angeles, California.
 She was 90.